nunchuk-io/resources/content/getting-started/multiDeviceMultiSig/_index.en.md

 <img src = desktopWalletName.png
     alt = "Create collaborative wallet view (Screenshot)"/>

 6. Specify the number of keys you will be using in your wallet.
-Then, specify the required number of keys needed to sign a transaction.
+Then, specify the number of keys needed to spend from the wallet.

 {{< notice tip >}}
 The total number of keys refers to how many keys are involved in the wallet.
 The required keys refer to how many keys are needed to sign off on each transaction.
-The latter is always smaller than or equal to the former.
+The latter number must be smaller than or equal to the former.
 {{< /notice >}}

 <img src = desktopWalletConfig.png
     alt = "Configure collaborative wallet (Screenshot)">

-7. Be sure to check your configuration before clicking "Continue".<br/><br/>
+7. Double check the key configuration before clicking "Continue".<br/><br/>

 <img src = desktopCurrentConfig.png
     alt = "your current configuration (Screenshot)">

-8. You can now review the other parameters of your wallet configuration, then continue.<br/><br/>
+8. Review the other parameters of your wallet, then continue.<br/><br/>

 <img src = desktopReviewWallet.png
     alt = "Review collaborative wallet (Screenshot)">